matvp91/indigo-player/README.md

 > [!TIP]
-> Hey stranger, I'm working on an end-to-end solution nowadays.
+> Hey friend, I'm working on an end-to-end solution nowadays.
 Check https://github.com/matvp91/mixwave for more info!

 **Note:** Due to other commitments, I'm having a hard time responding to issues (& actually getting them fixed for you guys).
 I'd be more than happy to accept PR's.